Teaching in the Long Period

 Pedagogical Challenges and Opportunities

 The long period offers both challenges and opportunities.
 It supports such approaches as experiential education and cooperative learning, and such practices as in-class reading, discussion, and writing.
 It is a boon for courses that involve labs, field trips, and hands-on work of any sort.
 Thus, it is obviously well suited to science and art where labs, trips, and hands-on work are essential.
 Bringing this broad range of pedagogical modes to all the disciplines allows us to reach a broader range of students, and also to give more depth of understanding to all.
-A well-designed lab can enhance a math class.
-A well-chosen field trip can enrich a history class.
-In-class writing can transform an English class.
+A well-designed lab can enhance a math or science class.
+A well-chosen field trip can enrich a history or biology class.
+In-class writing or watching an entire play can transform an English class.
 And so on.
 (For more on broadening one's pedagogical range, see my article "Nothing Works", and the accompanying "Art of Teaching" activity.)

 Long periods do not work well if they are just like short periods, except longer.
 You cannot lecture at teenagers for 70 minutes and expect them to be able to maintain an appearance of engagement, something they can barely manage in a 50-minute period.
 Thus, a teacher who believes that giving whole-period lectures is the only way to teach their subject legitimately would consider the long period a threat.
 However, for a teacher who has been eager to broaden their pedagogical repertoire, the long period is wonderful.
 (And it certainly does not exclude the use of lectures, which remain a very important tool under any schedule.)